datacarpentry/sql-socialsci/_episodes/05-Creating new columns.md

        case Q5axv
             when "no null" then 0
             when "null" then 1
-       end as Q5axv_bool ,
+       end as Q5axv_bool
-FROM SN7577_Text
+FROM SN7577_Text;
 ~~~
 {: .sql}

-This format of the case statement allows you to check if various values **are equal** to the value given after the `case` keyword.
+This format of the case statement allows you to check if various values **are equal** to the value in the field given after the `case` keyword.
 There is a more general form which alows to to perform any kind of test.

 ## Using SQL syntax to create ‘binned’ values

-It is often the case that we wish to convert a continous variable into a an discrete factor type variables.
+It is often the case that we wish to convert a continous variable into a an discrete factor type variable.
 In SN7577 you can see this being done in the `numage` and the `age` variables.

 We can use a `case` statement to create this type of effect.
 The example below re-creates the `age` values used in the SN7577_Text table with the addition of an "Under age" category for those less than 18 years old.